jhpyle/docassemble/_docs/functions.md

 [`url_action()`](#js_url_action), except it makes an [Ajax] call to the URL and runs a callback function when the server responds to the request.
-In combination with [`json_response()`], this can allow you to write [Javascript] code that interacts with "[API]s" with your interview.
+In combination with [`json_response()`], this can allow you to write [JavaScript] code that interacts with "[API]s" with your interview.

-The [Javascript] function takes three arguments:
+The [JavaScript] function takes three arguments:

 1. The [action] to take.
 This corresponds with the name of an [`event`] in your interview.